Lambdish/phunctional/docs/functions/identity.md

 ## Examples

-Do you want to check if an array of boolean has a false value value:
+Do you want to check if an array of boolean has a false value:

 ```php
 <?php